 Root cause analysis is a collection of tools and processes we can use to determine the most important causes for an issue we are trying to resolve.
 This is an important function as one of the top 5 reasons for project failures is poor root causation / no root cause identified.
-If we can identify the root cause to an issue, we have a good chance of solving it.
+If we can identify the root cause of an issue, we have a good chance of solving it.

 “Take away the cause, and the effect ceases.” – Miguel De Cervantes in Don Quixote.

-Types of Root Cause Analysis Tools:
+Basics of Root Cause Analysis

 Before diving in with the aforementioned tools, it’s good to start with Causal Theory.
 In other words, Why does a certain problem exists?

-To do this we start with a basic equation; Y = f(x) ;
+To do this, we start with a basic equation; Y = f(x) ;

-Y is the Output of a process.
+- Y is the output of a process.

-Y is the crime; X’s are the suspects that explain the crime of Y
+Another way to state this is Y is the crime; Xs are the suspects that explain the crime of Y.

 Data door & Process door